PiotrG1996/AMR/README.md

 The most complex part of this project.
 A laser scanner is devided into 5 regions.

-There are 3 possible states (pertains to a finite-state machine):
+There are 3 possible states (pertains to the finite-state machine):

 - Find an obstacle on the way to the goal.
-- Turn left (if obstacle is detected)
+- Turn left (if an obstacle is detected)
 - Follow the obstacle (untill coordination is possible to achive)

 Every combination is defined in an "if statement".
 Laser scanner checks regions and returns the distance value between an obstacle and the robot.
 If the laser doesn't detect any obstacle then starts focusing on the goal.